Hematopathology/Hematology/Coagulation/Flow Cytometry/Body Fluids

 - Ashish Bains, MD (Director, Hematopathology, Temple University Hospital)

 - Mohamed Alsammak, MD

-- Mohammed Reza Nejati, MD (Rotation and Resident Supervisor, Fox Chase Cancer center)
+- Mohammed Reza Nejati, MD (Rotation Site Director, Fox Chase Cancer Center)

 The general goal of the Hematopathology/Coagulation rotation is to enable the residents to become knowledgeable and acquire competency in general hematology, hemostasis/coagulation, including normal hematopoiesis and hemostasis/ coagulation involving the various disorders of the red blood cells, white blood cells, lymphoid tissue, coagulation, and the performance of bone marrow aspiration/biopsy.
 The resident learning experience consists of a combination of service responsibilities, self-instruction, technical instruction, formal conferences and informal teaching during rounds with the faculty.
 The primary resources available to the residents include: daily sign-out activities, independent reading, review of study sets, laboratory rotations, clinical rotations/conferences, and departmental and interdepartmental conferences.
 Competency is assessed in each of these areas at various times throughout the hematopathology rotation.
 The residents acquire graduated responsibility as they advance their critical thinking skills/process; interpretation and analysis of the data, considering additional studies for work up, expanding their differential diagnosis and developing competency in advanced hematopathologic cases.